What is Seeker (SKR)?

 1. Purpose & Value Proposition

 SKR has a fixed total supply of 10 billion tokens.
-At its launch on January 21, 2026, a significant portion (30%) was allocated for community airdrops to Seeker phone users and early developers.
-The token uses an inflationary model to bootstrap participation, starting at 10% annual inflation and decreasing over time to stabilize at 2%.
-Holders can stake their SKR, often delegating to "Guardians" who help secure the platform and curate apps, in return for rewards.
-This staking mechanism is central to its governance, giving holders direct influence over the ecosystem's development.
+At its launch on January 21, 2026, a significant portion (30%) was allocated for airdrops to Seeker phone users and developers to bootstrap the community (Cryptopotato).
+The token serves a dual purpose: as a utility token for staking and earning rewards, and as a governance token.
+Holders can stake their SKR and delegate to "Guardians" who help secure the platform and curate the dApp Store, creating a flywheel of participation and incentive alignment.

 Conclusion